The Repository pattern in Go: a painless way to simplify your service logic

 }

 Even if some extra code is needed, it’s not bad.
-And at least it can be tested easily.
+And at least it’s easy to test.

 Updating the data

-As I mentioned before – it’s critical to be sure that only one person can schedule a training in one hour.
+As I mentioned before, it’s critical to ensure that only one person can schedule a training in one hour.
 To handle that scenario, we need to use optimistic locking and transactions.
-Even if transactions is a pretty common term, let’s ensure that we are on the same page with Optimistic Locking.
+Even if transactions is a pretty common term, let’s ensure we’re on the same page with Optimistic Locking.

 Optimistic concurrency control assumes that many transactions can frequently complete without interfering with each other.
 While running, transactions use data resources without acquiring locks on those resources.
 Before committing, each transaction verifies that no other transaction has modified the data it has read.
 If the check reveals conflicting modifications, the committing transaction rolls back and can be restarted.

-Technically transactions handling is not complicated.
-The biggest challenge that I had was a bit different – how to manage transactions in a clean way that does not affect the rest of the application too much, is not dependent on the implementation, and is explicit and fast.
+Technically, transaction handling is not complicated.
+The biggest challenge I had was a bit different: how to manage transactions in a clean way that does not affect the rest of the application too much, is not dependent on the implementation, and is explicit and fast.

-I experimented with many ideas, like passing transaction via context.Context
+I experimented with many ideas, like passing a transaction via context.Context, handling transactions at the HTTP/gRPC/message middleware level, etc.

-All approaches that I tried had many major issues – they were a bit magical, not explicit, and slow in some cases.
+All approaches I tried had many major issues: they were a bit magical, not explicit, and slow in some cases.

-Currently, my favorite one is an approach based on closure passed to the update function.
+Currently, my favorite approach is based on a closure passed to the update function.

 type Repository interface {